 Teachers must attend the annual Dual Credit Faculty Forum professional development conference each year.
 A division-approved alternate professional development activity may be used.
 However, such activities should be presented in rare circumstances.
-Further, it is the responsibility of the teachers to provide the Dual Credit Program with the title, description, and date of the alternate activity.
+Further, it is the responsibility of the each teacher to provide the Dual Credit Program with the title, description, event materials, and date of the alternate activity.

-Further, teacher non-compliance issues relative to Idaho State Board of Education or National Alliance of Concurrent Enrollment Partnerships (NACEP) standards may result in the cancellation of dual credit courses/agreements.
+Further, teacher non-compliance issues relative to Idaho State Board of Education or National Alliance of Concurrent Enrollment Partnerships (NACEP) standards may also result in the cancellation of dual credit courses/agreements.

 WarriorWeb is the online portal to the LCSC student information system.
 As a faculty member, it is the tool used for grade submission, roster confirmation, etc.

 Syllabus Template - Use this as a guide for your LCSC course syllabus.